sous-chefs/sql_server/README.md

 - `filestream_level` - Level to enable the filestream feature, Valid values are 0, 1, 2 or 3.
 Default is 0
 - `filestream_share_name` - Share name for the filestream feature.
 Default is `MSSQLSERVER`
 - `sql_collation` - SQL Collation type for the instance
 - `netfx35_install` - If the .Net 3.5 Windows Feature is installed.
-This is required to successfully install SQL 2012 and 2014.
+This is required to successfully install SQL 2012.
 Default is true.
 - `netfx35_source` - Source location for the .Net 3.5 Windows Features install.
 Only required for offline installs

 Distributed Replay